phpredis/phpredis/README.markdown

 ## hMset
 ##### Description
 Fills in a whole hash.
+Non-string values are converted to string, using the standard `(string)` cast.
+NULL values are stored as empty strings.
 ##### Parameters
 *key*
 *members*: key → value array